QUALHYMO hydrologic simulation model

 QUALHYMO can simulate surface hydrology as well as pollutant loads associated with surface runoff, and can route flows and pollutant loads through stream channels and rainwater/stormwater management facilities such as detention ponds.
 Pollutant removal processes that occur along channels or within ponds can be explicitly simulated.

-The tool consists of numerous modules which simulate parts of the hydrologic cycle, which can be combined to simulate a wide range of conditions.
+The tool consists of numerous modules which simulate parts of the hydrologic cycle, and which can be combined to simulate a wide range of conditions.
 A particular strength of QUALHYMO is the flow exceedance analysis.
 This is the foundation for correlation of flow-duration with stream erosion.

 Registering for the QUALHYMO download is FREE and allows the Partnership to notify registered users as new versions become available.